For Immediate Release

 - The Department’s approach to countering violent extremism emphasizes the strength of local communities.
 We begin with the premise that well-informed and -equipped families, communities, and local institutions represent the best defense against terrorist ideologies.
 And while our primary purpose is to prevent an attack by an individual or group recruited by a violent extremist organization, or inspired by an extremist ideology, we also support strong and resilient communities as important ends themselves.

-- In September 2015, Secretary Johnson established the Office of Community Partnerships to build upon the Department’s existing work to counter violent extremism.
+- In September 2015, Secretary Johnson established the Office for Community Partnerships to build upon the Department’s existing work to counter violent extremism.
 Since its inception, it has been working to build relationships and promote trust with communities across the country, and to find innovative ways to support those who seek to discourage violent extremism and undercut terrorist narratives.

 - We continue to engage local communities and local law enforcement in order to counter violent extremism.
 Secretary Johnson is personally committed to this, and over the past year has traveled to Boston, Chicago, Columbus, Houston, Los Angeles, Minneapolis, New York City, northern Virginia and suburban Maryland to meet with community leaders as part of the Department’s efforts to engage with local communities, hear many strongly-held views, generate conversations, and build bridges.